-Audley Burma country specialist, Mark Hotham, explores the ancient and fascinating temples in Pagan, Burma.
+Audley Myanmar country specialist, Mark Hotham, explores the ancient and fascinating temples in Pagan, Myanmar.

 Once known as the city of four million pagodas, the ruins of Pagan offer visitors a glimpse of a nation at the height of its powers.

-Pagan’s temples flank the Irrawaddy River and cover an area of 40 square kilometers, a remarkable footprint of a glorious period in Burma’s history.
+Pagan’s temples flank the Irrawaddy River and cover an area of 40 square kilometers, a remarkable footprint of a glorious period in Myanmar’s history.

 Although an earthquake in 1975 destroyed many of the pagodas, around 3,000 religious structures remain.